- 5 Treks in one trip

 Endowed with a diverse range of endemic flora, it is picturesque in its beauty.
 This lush region is also home to some rare and endangered animal species.
 You may spot animals like Asiatic Black Deer, Snow Leopard, Musk Deer, Red Fox, Brown Bear, and Blue Sheep.

-- Day 3 - Trek to Gorsan Bugyal
+- Day 3 - Acclimatization trek to Gorsan Bugyal

 - Day 4 - Drive to Govindghat via Joshimath and Trek to Ghanghariya